After a months-long search, a new president has been chosen for Stony Brook University.

 McInnis earned her bachelor’s degree with highest distinction in art history from University of Virginia and received her master’s degree and doctorate in art history from Yale University.
 She is married with two children.

 Her research has focused onthe cultural history of American art in the colonial and antebellum South.
 Her published works center around the politics involved in slavery.
 McInnis is one of the authors of “Educated in Tyranny,” which takes a look at the largely unknown story of slavery at the University of Virginia.

 In a video posted to SBU’s YouTube page, McInnis applauded Bernstein’s service, especially in the last few weeks as SBU has been on the frontlines fighting the coronavirus pandemic.

 “He has been an inspirational steward in this extraordinary upheaval, and we all owe him a tremendous debt of gratitude,” McInnis said in the video.

 She complimented how Stony Brook Medicine has responded during the crisis and how SBU has been helping to ensure the academic continuity of its students.
 The incoming president also praised how the SBU campus and local community have been working together during the pandemic.

 “This is a team that I want to be part of, and I look forward to joining you this summer with my husband and two children,” she said.

-McInnis added that with such an announcement she normally would be meeting members of the university community by couldn’t because of the current COVID-19 precautions.
+McInnis added that with such an announcement she normally would be meeting members of the university community but couldn’t because of the current COVID-19 precautions.

 “I so look forward to meeting you all in person,” McInnis said.
-“If not shaking your hand, at least elbow bumping, because at that moment we will be on the other side of this unprecedented public health crisis.”
+“And if not shaking your hand, at least elbow bumping because at that moment we will be on the other side of this unprecedented public health crisis.”